 The Medical Laboratory Microbiologist Program aims to graduate responsible professionals with high ethical standards who will provide accurate, timely diagnostic testing and ensure high-quality patient care.

-In addition to fulfilling the established Program Outcomes of the M.S. curriculum, the MLM track is designed for students to accomplish the following outcomes:
+In addition to fulfilling the established Program Outcomes of the M.S. curriculum, the MLM track is designed for students to accomplish the following learning outcomes:

 MLM Program Goals